cck181851/cube-solver/README.md

 ### Outputs & Where to look

-- Benchmark statistics, plots and a human-readable benchmark_results.txt: benchmark_data/
+- Benchmark statistics, plots and a human-readable `benchmark_results.txt`: `benchmark_data/`
-- Raw logs, intermediate CSVs, and model files for ML: ML_integration_data/
+- Raw logs, intermediate CSVs, and model files for ML: `ML_integration_data/`
 - Precomputed pruning tables used by the solvers: tables/

 ---